What is tautology?

 Speech examples

 There’s a particular danger around dialogue.
 You may want to break up dialogue with narrative (a perfectly reasonable thing to do).
-But beware of using that narrative to repeat what’s covered in the character’s speech.
+But beware of using that narrative to repeat the meaning of the character’s spoken words.
 (The following are separate examples, not a single conversation!)

-“What’s that gadget for?” he questioned, desperate to find out what it did.
+“What’s that gadget for?” she questioned, desperate to find out what it did.

 He didn’t understand.
 “What do you mean?”